The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 Wait a minute.

-Well, not as they got investors all over the world.
+Well, not as they've got investors all over the world.

-The CEO, the the board, they're all Americans, and Americans always large American corporations always screw over the shareholders.
+And Americans always, large American corporations always screw over the shareholders.

-The only reason that Iran and all them hate us is because we oppress them and we don't oppress any of those countries that are going to be owning it.
+The only reason that Iran and all of them hate us is because we oppress them, and we don't oppress any of those countries that are going to be owning it.

-You don't understand the objectives of people who've hijacked that religion.
+You don't understand the objectives of people who've hijacked that religion and believe.

-Uh, and believe, and you look at Saudi Arabia, you're talking about Wahhabiism.
+And you look at Saudi Arabia, you're talking about Wahhabism.

-They you your your theory is something I said during the Dubai Ports deal that they're not going to blow up their own port if they own it.
+Your theory, something I said during the Dubai ports deal, that they're not going to blow up their own port if they own it.

 Well, no, no, that's not what I'm saying.

-I'm saying we American does not, America does not oppress those governments, the ones he read off.
+I'm saying we Americans does not, America does not oppress those governments, the ones you read off.

-They don't have any reason to hate the wheel.
+They don't have any reason to hate us.

 Wait a second.